dreamhunter2333/cloudflare_temp_email/README_EN.md

 ![worker](readme_assets/worker.png)

+## Cloudflare Email Routing

+Before you can bind an email address to your Worker, you need to enable Email Routing and have at least one verified email address.

 enable email route and config email forward catch-all to the worker

 ![email](readme_assets/email.png)

 ### Frontend - Cloudflare pages

+The first deployment will prompt you to create a project.
+Please fill in `production` for the `production` branch.

 ```bash
 cd frontend